Karthik-Mohan10/mobile_robot_auto_nav/README.md

 - Use the following files for doing Mapping, Localization, & Navigation;
   - For Mapping: launch/AIO_gmapping.launch
-  - For Localization: launch/amcl.launch
+  - For Localization: launch/amcl_demo.launch
-  - For
+  - For Navigation: launch/move_base_demo.launch